tomlowndes/tomlowndes.github.com/_posts/work/2013-26-04-hotline-miami.md

 <!--more-->

 ##What I Did
-I really wanted to create a gritty, styleized poster in anticipation of the release of this game, I had a look at some early artwork and gameplay screenshots and came up with this idea
+I really wanted to create a gritty, styleized poster in anticipation of the release of this game, I had a look at some early artwork and gameplay screenshots and came up with this idea.

 <img src="http://blog.tomlowndes.co.uk/images/work/hotline-miami/largeposter.jpg">